antz22/ultimate-guide-to-flutter/README.md

 ### Stateless Widgets

 Stateless widgets are essentially widgets that don't change - they are static.
-One example of a stateless widget would a page that displays the names of the states in the US in a list.
+One example of a stateless widget would be a page that displays the names of the states in the US in a list.
 Let's take a look at a more simple example by creating a stateless widget that simply returns a white container.
 Here's the syntax for defining a stateless widget.

 ```dart
 class ListOfStates extends StatelessWidget {